Executive Practice Management™ Program for Dentists: EPM 5

 - ADA members receive a $500 discount off the total fee.

 - CDP alumni receive a $500 discount off the total fee.

 Each candidate must submit a formal application to the College of Dentistry for acceptance into the program.
 That application must be approved by the Executive Practice Management™ Program Director before the candidate is permitted to enroll in the Executive Practice Management™ Program.

-The tuition for the 13-month Executive Practice Management™ Program (189 contact hours) is $16,787.00.* Payment of fees may be handled in one of two ways**: The full tuition may be paid in advance, or a non-refundable deposit of $2,500.00 is due upon acceptance of the application, followed by 13 interest-free consecutive monthly payments of $1,099.00 each.
+The tuition for the 13-month Executive Practice Management™ Program (189 contact hours) is $16,787.* Payment of fees may be handled in one of two ways**: The full tuition may be paid in advance, or a non-refundable deposit of $2,500 is due within 2 weeks of acceptance of the application into the Program plus first module payment of $1,099 is due one month after deposit due date, but no later than September 1, 2016, followed by 12 interest-free consecutive monthly payments of $1,099 each beginning October 1, 2016.

 Candidates will be provided a Materials List, for items they will need to purchase and bring to class meetings.
 Students will need a laptop computer for use during and after classes.
 Hardware specifications and software requirements will be provided to each applicant, along with a basic supplies list for course materials.